ciubotarum/coding-challanges/src/theory.md

 #### Bridge Pattern
 * decouples an abstraction from its implementation so that the two can vary independently
+* interface/abstract class which acts as a bridge, making the functionality of concrete classes independent from interface implementer classes

 #### Decorator Pattern
 * allows behaviour to be added to individual objects, without affecting the behaviour of other objects

 ### Behavioral Patterns